krispedia/PSChecker/README.md

 	UNIX/LINUX

 ### Usage
-	1. download or clone this projects
+	1. download or clone this project
 	2. execute ./PSChecker